 The best way not to stress over getting your home ready for the winter season is to make a list and tackle each room separately.
-By creating a list before you begin will help keep you organized and stay on track.
+Creating a list before you begin will help keep you organized and on track.
 You can easily tackle one room per day and not overwhelm yourself.

 Move Things Around

 Moving things around in your high traffic rooms can help declutter your space.
 With the holidays coming, creating a social ambiance will help keep people together.
 If you’re looking to add more seating to your living room, replace the side furniture tables with foldaway tables that can be pulled out when needed.
-Same goes if you need extra storage.
-Great places to store extra belongings guest can bring would be behind the sofas, under the beds, or organized hallway closets.
+If you need extra storage for your guests, great places to use are behind sofas and under beds.

 Have A Holiday Clear Out